csmc-vaneykjlab/pine/README.md

 ![Genemania species installation](Image/genemania-initial-install-2.png)

-Then select which species you would like to install
+Then select which species you would like to install.
+NOTE: This process is slow and download may be throttled by your network leading to incomplete/partial download.
+To prevent this, please download one species at a time.

 ![Genemania species installation](Image/genemania-initial-install-3.png)